 - Residents in Key West: Stickers are available at Key West City Hall, 1300 White St., or the Key West Police Department, 1604 North Roosevelt Blvd.
 The hours are from 8 a.m. to 5 p.m.
 Mondays through Fridays.

 - Residents from Ocean Reef to Stock Island: Stickers are available at the Monroe County Sheriff’s substations or at the Department of Motor Vehicle/Driver License service centers listed below.
 Monroe County residents who are not currently in the County also can get them via mail, with details below.
 For residents who live in Ocean Reef, stickers also are available at Ocean Reef Public Safety, 110 Anchor Dr. in Key Largo.

-The Sheriff's stations are open 8:30 a.m. to 4 p.m.
+The Sheriff’s stations are open from 8:30 a.m. to 4 p.m.
 Mondays through Fridays for sticker pickup.